East Ukraine referendum raises fears of dismemberment

 Western leaders threatened more sanctions against Russia in the key areas of energy, financial services and engineering if it continued what they regard as efforts to destabilise Ukraine.

-Ukraine's Interior Ministry called the referendum a criminal farce, its ballot papers "soaked in blood".
-One official said that two thirds of the territory had declined to participate.

 For a vote on which so much hangs, the referendum in the regions of Luhansk and Donetsk, which has declared itself a "People's Republic", seemed a decidedly ad hoc affair.
-Ballot papers were printed without security provision, polling stations were limited in many areas, voter registration was patchy and there was confusion on quite what people were asked to endorse.
+Ballot papers have been printed without security provision, polling stations were limited in many areas and there was confusion on quite what people were asked to endorse.

 Engineer Sergei, 33, voting in the industrial centre of Mariupol, said he would answer "Yes" to the question on the ballot paper, printed in Russian and Ukrainian: "Do you support the act of state self-rule of the Donetsk People's Republic?"